kubernetes/enhancements/keps/sig-api-machinery/2144-clientgo-apply/README.md

   Use the existing go structs to construct an apply configuration, serialize it to JSON, and pass it to `Patch`.
-This can cause zero valued required fields being accientally included in the apply configuration resulting in fields being accidentally set to incorrect values and/or fields accidentally being accidentally being clamed as owned.
+This can cause zero valued required fields being accientally included in the apply configuration resulting in fields being accidentally set to incorrect values and/or fields accidentally being clamed as owned.

 Both sig-api-machinery and wg-api-expression agree that this enhancement is required for server side apply to be promoted to GA.